Project communication = everything

 Covert ops!

-They visit anonymously, checking it out.
+They visit anonymously to check it out.

-If there is a problem (or something is done particularly well), it is addressed.
+If there is a problem – or something is done particularly well – it is addressed.

 Walmart managers are good communicators.
 (Photo obtained from Walmart corporate site.)